onnov/detect-encoding/README.md

 Text encoding definition class based on a range of code page character numbers.

-So far, in PHP v7. * The mb_detect_encoding function does not work well.
+So far, in PHP v7.* the `mb_detect_encoding` function does not work well.
 Therefore, you have to somehow solve this problem.
 This class is one solution.

-Built-in Encodings and accuracy:
+Built-in encodings and accuracy:

 letters ->   | 5     | 15    | 30    | 60    | 120   | 180   | 270
 ---          |   --- |  ---  | ---   |---    |---    |---    |---